 Your periods are coming: signs, effects, treatments

 Getting your periods is an ordinary piece of growing up.
 PMS represents Premenstrual Syndrome.
-It’s the point at which the hormones that control your menstrual cycle cause changes in your body and feelings around the time of your period.
-For most ladies there is one thing that discloses to them it’s almost that time of month, stomach cramps.
-Those repulsive pains can keep going for days and separated from certain painkillers and a hot water bottle.
+Because it’s the point at which the hormones that control your menstrual cycle cause changes in your body and feelings around the time of your period.
+And for most ladies there is one thing that discloses to them it’s almost that time of month, stomach cramps.
+So, those repulsive pains can keep going for days and separated from certain painkillers and a hot water bottle.

 Some of the most common PMS symptoms are:

 - Cramps (pain in your lower belly or lower back)

 - Breakouts (getting pimples)

 - Mood swings (when your emotions change quickly or you feel sad, angry, or anxious)

 It isn’t unexpected to encounter some level of uneasiness in the days leading up to your periods and for the primary day or two of bleeding, although some blessed ladies have no discomfort.
 For most ladies, these indications, while irritating, are effectively overseen and don’t interfere with everyday living when your periods are coming.